EPA v. EME Homer City Generation, L.P. Case Brief

 Issue

-Does the Clean Air Act’s Good Neighbor Provision permit EPA to allocate upwind states’ emission reduction obligations based on cost-effectiveness rather than proportional contribution to downwind pollution, and must EPA first quantify each state’s obligation and give the state an opportunity to implement it before issuing a federal implementation plan?
+1) Does the Clean Air Act’s Good Neighbor Provision permit EPA to allocate upwind states’ emission reduction obligations based on cost-effectiveness rather than strictly proportional contributions to downwind nonattainment or maintenance problems?
+2) Did EPA act lawfully in issuing FIPs after finding that state SIPs failed to satisfy Good Neighbor obligations without first quantifying each state’s specific reduction requirement and affording states a further opportunity to submit revised SIPs?

 Rule